robonetphy/literate-memory/README.md

-# Jayshree & Aniruddha Wedding
+# Foram and Vatsal Weddings